alces-software/flight-appliance-docs/docs/source/apps/apps.rst

     $LD_LIBRARY_PATH
     $MANPATH

-By manipulating these variables, the modules system can application binaries in your path, ensure that compatible library files are in your library path, and setup manual pages for applications.
+By manipulating these variables, the modules system can put application binaries in your path, ensure that compatible library files are in your library path, and setup manual pages for applications.
 A library of module files is included with your Flight Compute cluster, and is automatically managed by the **Alces Gridware** software packager.

 Using environment modules